 We partnered with WVDNR in 2006 to establish our Master Naturalist program, which is the official Master Naturalist Chapter for the Eastern Panhandle.

-Learn more about our Potomac Valley Chapter, including dates and places for 2013 classes, and find volunteer projects by clicking on the blue link.
-We're also on Facebook.
+Learn more about our Potomac Valley Chapter, including dates and places for 2015 classes, and find volunteer projects by clicking on the blue links at the bottom of this page.
+We're also on Facebook

 Those who complete our program are certified by the state as West Virginia Master Naturalists.
 This qualifies them to assist with natural resource activities in various ways, such as volunteering in state parks, assisting educators with instruction, participating in wildlife surveys, and other citizen science activities.